 The significance of responsive interactions

-Having responsive interactions with your baby enables you to know your baby’s needs better.
+Interpersonal relationships are built through communications.
+If you observe closely and interact responsively with your baby, you will find that she could communicate with others before she could express her needs in words, and will develop an understanding of her cues gradually.
 For instance, with time, you will know whether she wants to be fed or have her diaper changed when your baby cries.
-Your baby will in turn be satisfied by your appropriate and prompt responses to her needs.
-These harmonious interactions between you and your baby become established as patterns and form the cornerstone for building a long-term and intimate parent-child relationship.
+Your baby will also be satisfied by appropriate and prompt responses to her needs from the caregivers.
+Through meeting your baby’s physical needs, you are also fostering her sense of security and building a long-term and intimate parent-child relationship.

 Decoding your baby’s crying